IdanKorach/MiniLang-Compiler/README.md

 - Logical: `and`, `or`, `not`

 ### Language Constructs
-- Function definitions with typed parameters and default values
+- Function definitions with typed parameters and default values (no nested functions)
 - Variable declarations and assignments
 - Control flow (`if`/`elif`/`else`, `while`) with boolean conditions
 - Function calls with argument validation